SLU is announcing a call for applications for infrastructure grants for 2017. Here you will find the full call.

 Funding will not be granted for research salaries or other direct research expenses, or for the renovation of premises, fittings, etc.

 Infrastructure funding may be granted for a maximum of 5 years.
 The minimum amount per grant totals SEK 2 million over 5 years.
-No upper limit has been set, but will be determined by the number and quality of applications and the amount available.
+An upper limit of SEK 10 million per grant has been set.
 The grant will normally not cover the entire cost of the infrastructure; the proportion of funding granted in relation to the amount applied for will be determined in each individual case.
 Participating departments are responsible for finding supplementary funding through other funding sources.

 Infrastructure for which funding has been granted for one period may apply for new funding, but the application will be examined in competition with other applications.

 Applications may be submitted by individual researchers/research teams or departments.
-If several departments apply jointly, this is normally a positive thing.
+If several departments apply jointly, this is normally an advantage.
 It is possible to apply for contributions for all or part of the cost of the infrastructure.
 The person who is to bear scientific responsibility for the infrastructure should be the primary applicant.
 A maximum of 5 applicants who will be included in the scientific and operational management of the infrastructure may be named as co-applicants.

 Applications must be in English and include the following: